e5-tu-do/lhcb_pid_resample/README.md

     python pidtool.py create_resamplers <input>

 Where  `<input>` is the directory where `grab_data` downloaded the `.root` - files.
 Like before, you can limit yourself to a selection of particle types using the `--particles` option.
 It is also possible to apply a cutstring to the downloaded data using `--cutstring <cutstring>`.
 This can for example be used to restrict the raw data to certain runs.
 Lastly, there is `--merge-magnet-orientations`, which let's you create resamplers that combine the raw data for magUp and magDown.

 ### 4. Run the resampling
 The command

-    python pidtool.py resample_branch <configfile> <source_file> <output_file>
+    python pidtool.py resample_branch [-h] [--num_cpu NUM_CPU] [--tree TREE]
+                                  [--outputtree OUTPUTTREE] [--transform]
+                                  configfile source_file

+    positional arguments:
+      configfile
+      source_file

+    optional arguments:
+      -h, --help            show this help message and exit --num_cpu NUM_CPU, -n NUM_CPU
+                            Number of cpus used for resampling
+                            More processes than variables that are resampled do not make sense, but are not harmful --tree TREE           Optional tree name to use.
+Should be used if you have multiple trees in file.
+      --outputtree OUTPUTTREE
+                            Optional tree name to use.
+Should be used if you have multiple trees in file or if you have a slash in your tree name.
+      --transform           Perform in place back transformation for ProbNN variables

-will run the resampling. `<source_file`> is the root file containing the simulated data and `<output_file>` can be chosen freely.
+will run the resampling. `<source_file`> is the root file containing the simulated data and that will **be edited in place**.
 An example config-file called `config.json` is part of the repository.
 In the configurations file, the options are:
 * `tasks` : A list of resampling-tasks.
 Create a task for every particle for which you want to resample PIDs.
   * `resampler_path` : Path to resampler pickle-file to be used for resampling.
 The resampler name will contain the `particle` - name, the stripping version and the magnet orientation.
   * `pids` : List of all pid branches to be created for this particle.